 For most Reserve and Army National Guard Officers, the classroom course is the best option.
 I’ve found that many officers drop out of the internet portion because they can’t stay focused.
 I’m not saying that to discourage you in any way.
 If you enjoy learning via internet instruction, this is your best course of action to take.

-On the other hand, the major downside of the classroom ILE is that you will probably have to do two drill weekends each month for 9-12 months; one for your ILE and one with your unit.
+On the other hand, the major downside of the classroom ILE is that you will probably do two drill weekends each month for 9-12 months; one for your ILE and one with your unit.
 Most units won’t let you miss 9-12 months of drill weekend to attend a school, especially if you are in a leadership position.

 In addition, it might be in your best interest to sit down with your chain of command ahead of time, so you can discuss your career goals and develop a game-plan that supports your unit goals, and still lets you attend Army ILE.